entelect-incubator/.NET/Phase 6/Step 1/README.md

 The HTML might look a bit strange to you.
 It is because it is made for email client support.

-Right-click on OrderCompleted.html and choose Copy always for Copy to Output.
+Right-click on OrderCompleted.html Properties and choose Copy always for Copy to Output.

 ![](Assets/2021-01-19-07-54-33.png)